aave/aave-utilities/README.md

 Borrow an `amount` of `reserve` asset.

-User must have a collaterised position (i.e. aTokens in their wallet)
+User must have a collateralized position (i.e. aTokens in their wallet)

 <details>
   <summary>Sample Code</summary>